An experiment could now see the action being branded a 'hate crime' that is worthy of police investigation...

 We’ve all been there, right?

-Whether on your way to the office in the morning, popping down to the local shop to pick up a pint of milk, or just heading out for dinner with a friend, we’ve all been subject to an unwanted twit-twoo – or that dreaded ‘yo baaaaabe’ yell from across the street – and, sadly, it’s probably happened more than once.
+Whether on your way to the office in the morning, popping down to the local shop to pick up a pint of milk, or just heading out for dinner with a friend, we’ve all been subject to an unwanted catcall.
+Sadly, it’s probably happened more than once.

 It can feel demeaning.
 Irritating.
 And, at times, intimidating.

-As Marie Claire reports, an experiment in Nottingham saw wolf-whistling and misogyny become ‘hate crimes’ worthy of police investigation.
+As Marie Claire reports, an experiment in Nottingham saw both wolf whistling and misogyny become ‘hate crimes’ worthy of police investigation.
 After it’s apparent success, it now seems that the rest of the UK might be about to follow suit.

 So, what exactly will this mean for us?
 Well, if the plans do go ahead, women will be able to report a wide variety of incidents of harassment to the police.